niko-dunixi/niko-dunixi/README.md

 ### 🚀 Hi there, I'm Niko! 🦄

 This is my profile, please feel free to take a look around.
-Somethings things that I've written and you may find interesting:
+Here are some things that I've written and you may find interesting:

 | Repository | Description |